annapit/MHD-IMEXRK-paper/README.md

     source activate ./venv

 in the terminal of the codespace after the installation is finished.
-You may then run the program using
+You may then run one of the programs using

-    python BurgersForward.py
+    python Burgers_G_PG.py